What Causes Boat Accidents?

 • Ropes – To secure the boat to the dock, tie-down items in severe weather, or pull in someone who fell overboard

 Absolutely.
-As per the law, every passenger on a boat must have a US Coast Guard-approved life jacket.
-Remember that life jackets don’t just keep you afloat, they can also help prevent hypothermia when cold water is a factor.
+As per the law, every passenger on a boat must have a U.S. Coast Guard-approved life jacket.
+Remember that life jackets don’t just keep you afloat; they can also help prevent hypothermia when cold water is a factor.
 Make sure you choose appropriate jackets for each person’s age and height.

 Nevada Revised Statute 488.4002 makes it unlawful to operate a water vessel while under the influence of alcohol.
 These laws are similar to Nevada’s DUI laws in that a blood alcohol concentration of .08% or more is illegal.
 You should never operate a boat while under the influence.

-Boating Accidents in Nevada
+Boating accidents in Nevada

 Nevada and Arizona have some beautiful warm weather locations for boating, including Lake Mead near Hoover Dam.
 A boating accident is never on anyone’s mind when they head out for a day of fun.
-Being prepared and aware of what essentials to include will help you avoid preventable injuries.
+Being prepared and aware of what essentials to include will help avoid preventable injuries.

 1United States Coast Guard.
 (12 August 2021).
 Accident Statistics.
 Retrieved 2 May 2022.